i Invest in Housing

 Four Pillars’ Advocacy Strategy

-To help ADU manufacturers overcome these obstacles, Four Pillars is focusing on the following initiatives:
+To help ADU manufacturers, Four Pillars is focusing on the following initiatives:

 1. Securing consistent demand through partnerships with non-profit housing developers and homeowners